We may earn from vendors via affiliate links or

 A POS can help a food truck process digital payments and keep track of sales, inventory, and employee hours.
 Many POS systems also include tools for employee scheduling, tip pool management, invoicing, and online ordering.

 You can find food truck POS systems for as little as $0 up to more than $100 monthly.
 Your costs will depend entirely on the tools you need and the system you choose.
-If you require online ordering or invoicing, for example, you may incur an additional monthly fee.
+If you need online ordering or invoicing, for example, you may need to pay an additional monthly fee.
+Most food trucks can expect to get all the tools they need in a baseline cloud POS subscription, which runs about $0 to $60 monthly.

 We recommend POS systems for food trucks for a lot of reasons.
 The most important reason is that a POS allows you to easily accept the card and digital wallet payments that customers prefer.
 A POS also helps you keep track of sales and inventory, which saves you administrative time and can help you identify theft.
+Trucks operate with tight margins, so it is tempting to avoid the cost of a POS system, but in my experience, a POS for a food truck will save you time and money while helping you increase sales.

 Features such as diverse payment processing, mobility, inventory management and tracking, and customer loyalty are a few of the key features your POS system should offer.
-Point-of-sale systems for food trucks should also be affordable, with agreeable contract terms, and able to support the growth of the business as needed.
+Point-of-sale systems for food trucks should also be affordable, with agreeable contract terms, and should be able to support the growth of the business as needed.

 Last bite

 Food truck service differs from restaurant service due to the speed, limited space, and randomness of location that operators may encounter.
 You need a POS system that is flexible, easy to use, and inexpensive to get the most from it.
-Square is my pick for the best food truck POS.
+Square is our pick for the best food truck POS.

+With invoicing, text and email marketing, and a variety of hardware, you can configure this POS to fit any food truck style.
+Square can also grow with your business as it expands or your needs change.
 The lack of a long-term contract makes Square for Restaurants a low-risk option for new or seasonal food trucks.
 Additionally, its many easy-to-use features make it the ideal software for a busy and agile business type like a food truck.

 Restaurant HQ is your headquarters for restaurant business advice from industry experts.
 Learn how to start, run and grow any food and beverage business.